Adam Whitelock: Biography

 Adam is the son of a former Junior All Black, Braeden Whitelock, and the grandson of All Black Nelson Dalzell.
 He has three brothers All Blacks George Whitelock, Sam Whitelock and Luke Whitelock.
 Despite never playing for the All Blacks Adam was the only brother to play for the All Blacks Sevens team.
 Notably he was also the only brother to play in the backs.

-All four Whitelock boys were educated in Fielding and played their junior rugby for Palmerston North High School Old Boys' Rugby Football Club.
-In his early days Adam was identified as a talented middle distance runner.
+All four of the Whitelock boys were educated in Fielding and played their junior rugby for Palmerston North High School Old Boys' Rugby Football Club.
+In his early days Adam was identified as a talented middle-distance runner.

 Adam was the first of the brothers to move to Christchurch, moving to study accounting at the University of Canterbury in 2006.

 Former Crusaders coach Todd Blackadder commenting on Whitelock's well renowned professionalism and work ethic stated that "Adam is one of the hardest workers in this team.
 He is consistently the fittest member of the squad but still strives to become better every year."